duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 9%3A The United States General Geography.md

 					  logseq.order-list-type:: number
 					- the western portion the Great Plains logseq.order-list-type:: number
-						- To the west of the Great Plains
 						- is the Cordileras
 							- which include
 								- the Rocky Mountains
 								- the ranges of Great Basin
 								- the Sierra Nevada
 								- the Coast Ranges.
 							- The western edge of the Cordillera
 								- is characterized by a coastal chain of high mountains
 									- among which there are broad fertile valleys.
 								- The most important ranges
 									- the Sierra Nevada
 									- the Cascades in the eastern part
 									- the Coastal Ranges along the western coast.
 								- There is no Pacific coastal plain
 								- between these two sets of mountains
 									- there is a large plateau region
 									- with
 										- steep cliffs
 										- canyons
 										- basins
 											- many basins are rich in resources
 												- such as
 													- oil
 													- natural gas.
 										- isolated ranges
 						- On its eastern edge
 							- the Rocky Mountains
 								- a high, discontinuous chain of mountains